South Africa Wine Country Getaway: Where to Stay, Sip Wine, and Dine

 Le Quartier Francais in South Africa

-This hotel group offers a range of unique guest experiences.
-The first property is Le Quartier Francais, a charming boutique hotel with a pool and two incredible restaurants, Protégé and Épice.
+One that really caught our eye was Le Quartier Francais.
+It’s a stylish boutique hotel with a pool and two incredible restaurants, Protégé and Épice.

 $